 This prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission, or SEC, using the "shelf" registration process.
-Under the shelf registration process, we may offer, from time to time, up to \$500,000,000 of shares of our common stock on terms to be determined at the time of the offering.
-This prospectus provides you with a general description of the common stock that we may offer.
-Each time we use this prospectus to offer common stock, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
+Under the shelf registration process, we may offer, from time to time, up to \$500,000,000 of our securities on terms to be determined at the time of the offering.
+This prospectus provides you with a general description of the securities that we may offer.
+Each time we use this prospectus to offer securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
 Please carefully read this prospectus and any accompanying prospectus supplement together with the additional information described under "Available Information" and "Risk Factors" before you make an investment decision.